maxitg/SetReplace/README.md

 [Transformation Count](#transformation-count) | [Arity](#arity) | [Node Counts](#node-counts) | [Connectedness](#connectedness)

-**`WolframModelRuleValues`** computes simple properties of rules, which can be determined without running the evolution.
+**`WolframModelRuleValue`** computes simple properties of rules, which can be determined without running the evolution.
 Only anonymous (not pattern) rules are supported at the moment.
 The full list of supported properties can be obtained with **`$WolframModelRuleProperties`**:

 ```
 In[] := $WolframModelRuleProperties